 Two years ago, Emmanuel Macron, then the French Minister of Economy, proposed a law that would revive many aspects of their economy, including bus transportation.
 Soon after, private companies were allowed to operate long-distance bus lines on French soil for the first time in history.
 The government’s bus line, Ouibus, was suddenly competing with companies all across Europe.

 This was revolutionary — these buses move travelers from point A to point B at a fraction of the cost of a train ticket.
 By the time I moved to Paris, travelers could catch Macron buses from thousands of locations across France, Belgium, Germany, Switzerland, Italy, and Spain, among other countries.

-So although I spent the weekdays of my internship blogging and researching, I spent my weekends riding Macron buses to my dream destinations around Western Europe.
+So, although I spent the weekdays of my internship blogging and researching and posting on the company’s social channels, I spent my weekends riding Macron buses to my dream destinations around Western Europe.

 I visited Bruges, Belgium, where I climbed a 272-foot-tall belfry, relished waffles drizzled in chocolate, and stumbled upon a secret garden.
 The garden was built into an abandoned home and watered by the rain that fell through the gaping hole where the roof should have been.
 Herbs grew in wooden boxes, flowers bloomed from pots, and tourists strolled past without so much as a glance.